BoPete Keyes

-Thakarius "Bopete" Keyes (born November 9, 1997) is an American football cornerback for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Tulane.
+Thakarius "BoPete" Keyes (born November 9, 1997) is an American professional football cornerback.
+He played college football at Tulane, and was selected by the Kansas City Chiefs in the seventh round of the 2020 NFL draft.
+He has also been a member of the Indianapolis Colts, New England Patriots, Chicago Bears, Houston Texans, Atlanta Falcons, Baltimore Ravens, and Cleveland Browns.

 College career

-In 2019, Keyes started every game for Tulane and held opposing quarterbacks to a 45 percent completion percentage rate when he was targeted.
-He was an Honorable Mention All-American Athletic Conference honoree.
+According to WGNO, in 2019, Keyes started every game for Tulane and held opposing quarterbacks to a 45 percent completion rate when he was targeted.
+He earned an Honorable Mention for the American Athletic Conference.
 In his junior and senior seasons, Keyes had 85 tackles, 18 passes defended and two interceptions.

 Professional career

 Kansas City Chiefs

-Keyes was selected by the Kansas City Chiefs in the seventh round of the 2020 NFL Draft with the 237th overall pick.
-He was placed on the active/non-football injury list on July 26, 2020.
-He was activated on August 16, 2020.
+Keyes was selected by the Kansas City Chiefs in the seventh round of the 2020 NFL draft with the 237th overall pick.
+He was placed on the active/non-football injury list on July 26.
+Keyes was activated on August 16.
 He finished his rookie season playing in eight games and recording eight total tackles.
 On August 31, 2021, Keyes was waived by the Chiefs.

 Indianapolis Colts

-On September 1, 2021, Keyes was claimed off waivers by the Colts.
+On September 1, 2021, Keyes was claimed off waivers by the Indianapolis Colts.
 He was waived on November 13 and re-signed to the practice squad.
-He was released on November 22.
+Keyes was released by the Colts on November 22.

 New England Patriots

-On November 30, 2021, Keyes was signed to the New England Patriots practice squad, but was released the next day.
+On November 30, 2021, Keyes was signed to the New England Patriots' practice squad, but was released the next day.

 Chicago Bears

 On December 15, 2021, Keyes was signed to the Chicago Bears practice squad.
 He signed a reserve/future contract with the Bears on January 11, 2022.
-He was waived on August 23, 2022.
+Keyes was waived on August 23.

-Houston Texans
+Houston Texans (first stint)

-On September 13, 2022, Keyes was signed to the Houston Texans practice squad.
+On September 13, 2022, Keyes was signed to the Houston Texans' practice squad.
 He was released on October 18.

 Atlanta Falcons

-On October 25, 2022, Keyes was signed to the Atlanta Falcons practice squad.
+On October 25, 2022, Keyes was signed to the Atlanta Falcons' practice squad.
 He was released on November 8.

 Houston Texans (second stint)

-On November 17, 2022, Keyes was signed to the Houston Texans practice squad.
+On November 17, 2022, Keyes was signed to the Houston Texans' practice squad.
 He was released later that day.

 Baltimore Ravens

-On December 7, 2022, Keyes was signed to the Baltimore Ravens practice squad.
-He signed a reserve/future contract on January 16, 2023.
+On December 7, 2022, Keyes was signed to the Baltimore Ravens' practice squad.
+He signed a reserve/future contract with Baltimore on January 16, 2023.
+On May 12, Keyes was waived by the Ravens.

+Cleveland Browns

+On July 6, 2023, Keyes was signed by the Cleveland Browns.
+He was waived by Cleveland on July 29.

+San Antonio Brahmas

+On February 25, 2024, Keyes signed with he San Antonio Brahmas of the United Football League (UFL).
+He re-signed with the team on August 27.
+Keyes was released on May 14, 2025.